Table of Contents[Hide][Show]

 11. Camping is Cool and RVs are Hot

 RV bookings have nearly tripled since last year and have increased by more than 1,600% since early April as travelers opt for a safe, cost-effective means of travel this summer.
-RVShare, the Airbnb of RV rentals, says top destinations for its renters are: Yellowstone National Park; Grand Canyon National Park; Nashville, Tennessee; Ginnie Springs, Florida; New Braunfels, Texas; Garner State Park, Texas; Lake Powell, Arizona; Zion National Park in Utah, Wisconsin Dells, and Valdez, Alaska.
+RVShare, the Airbnb of RV rentals, says top destinations for its American road trip renters are: Yellowstone National Park; Grand Canyon National Park; Nashville, Tennessee; Ginnie Springs, Florida; New Braunfels, Texas; Garner State Park, Texas; Lake Powell, Arizona; Zion National Park in Utah, Wisconsin Dells, and Valdez, Alaska.